pusher/pusher-js/README.markdown

     // will connect to the 'eu' cluster var pusher = new Pusher(API_KEY, { cluster: "eu" });

-#### `disableFlash` (Boolean)

-Disables Flash, leaving only WebSockets and HTTP fallback.

 #### `disableStats` (Boolean)

 Disables stats collection, so that connection metrics are not submitted to Pusher’s servers.

 #### `enabledTransports` (Array)

 Specifies which transports should be used by Pusher to establish a connection.
 Useful for applications running in controlled, well-behaving environments.
-Available transports: `ws`, `flash`, `sockjs`.
+Available transports: `ws`, `wss`, `xhr_streaming`, `xhr_polling`, `sockjs`.
 Additional transports may be added in the future and without adding them to this list, they will be disabled.

     // will only use WebSockets
     var pusher = new Pusher(API_KEY, { enabledTransports: ["ws"] });

 #### `disabledTransports` (Array)

 Specified which transports must not be used by Pusher to establish a connection.
 This settings overwrites transports whitelisted via the `enabledTransports` options.
-Available transports: `ws`, `flash`, `sockjs`.
+Available transports: `ws`, `wss`, `xhr_streaming`, `xhr_polling`, `sockjs`.
 Additional transports may be added in the future and without adding them to this list, they will be enabled.

-    // will use all transports except for flash var pusher = new Pusher(API_KEY, { disabledTransports: ["flash"] });
+    // will use all transports except for sockjs var pusher = new Pusher(API_KEY, { disabledTransports: ["sockjs"] });

     // will only use WebSockets
     var pusher = new Pusher(API_KEY, {
-      enabledTransports: ["ws", "flash"],
+      enabledTransports: ["ws", "xhr_streaming"],
-      disabledTransports: ["flash"]
+      disabledTransports: ["xhr_streaming"]
     });

 #### `wsHost`, `wsPort`, `wssPort`, `httpHost`, `httpPort`, `httpsPort`